Jeroen Jongeleen: Works

 Jeroen Jongeleen's work generally evolves in public space, leaving traces in the urban landscape, which he documents with photographs and films.
 With his interventions he promotes the free use of urban public space and criticizes the way advertising, architectural structures and signs regulate public behavior.
-He chooses to counterattack by bringing subversive forms of creativity to the attention of the public.
+He chooses to counterattack by bringing subversive forms of creativity to the public's attention.
 In one of his projects, Jongeleen created stickers of hands in different positions, which, when displayed in rapid succession, form a fluent motion.
-He spread the stickers in cities all around the world and made pictures of the places where he left them.
-In a documentary, showing the pictures in rapid succession, the individual interventions became a coherent whole.
+He spread the stickers in cities worldwide and made pictures of the places where he left them.
+In a documentary, showing the pictures in rapid succession, the individual interventions became coherent.

 For another project, Jongeleen collected plastic bags, which you can buy for 25 cents in every Dutch supermarket and mostly end up as urban litter in the streets.
 These collected bags he replaced in more noticeable locations: on the top of high buildings, flats and bridges in the city.
 With this project Jongeleen builds a bridge between art in public space and the side effects of the culture of mass consumption, questioning both.

-Jongeleen's work is clearly inspired by the ideas of the Situationist International (SI), a revolutionary group founded in 1957, which reached its peak of influence in the general strike of May 1968 in France.
+Jongeleen's work is inspired by the ideas of the Situationist International (SI), a revolutionary group founded in 1957, which reached its peak of influence in the general strike of May 1968 in France.
 During the Paris uprising the influential leader of this group was the writer and theorist Guy Debord (1931-1994), whose influential and renowned work, Society of the Spectacle is considered to be the cause for the uprising.
 Like the Situationists, Jongeleen turns against consumerism and over-regulated society by interrupting the public space.
 Utilizing means and visual forms associated with guerilla protest – graffiti, stickers and placard cut-outs – his interventions draw attention to a particular form of militant activism while questioning the nature, value and transformative potential of artistic production.

 In his exhibitions Jongeleen brings the street within the walls of the White Cube.
 Many of his works feature discarded hardboard on which short critical quotes have been sprayed.
 Jongeleen finds these texts on websites such as Geen Stijl, Spitsnieuws and Retecool, which publicize sharp opinionated pieces focused on news, actual events and politics.
 On these websites Jongeleen selects opinions on contemporary art, spraying these quotes onto the surfaces of his artworks.
 By this Jongeleen tries to call attention to the public ideas on art.

 Next to his more textual work Jongeleen makes impressionist landscapes, which call to mind the spherical landscapes of Jacob Isaakszoon van Ruisdael.
 Jongeleen however doesn't cover the white canvas with paint.
 He creates his landscapes with street dirt coming from shoe soles, bicycle tires and dirty fingerprints.